rohitsub11/behavioral_cloning/README.md

 Dropout seems to be necessary to prevent the model from overfitting.
 I observed that a dropout of .5 worked best through guess and check methodology.

-First try, I did not resize the image to see if they would go through the NVIDIA model without any problems. ** Updates to follow.**
+First try, I did not resize the image to see if they would go through the NVIDIA model without any problems.
+It seemed to at least run.
+However, I then resized the images to 66x200 so the match with the model requirements.